 June Newsletter: Meet Cleo, Bees in Ancient times, Our Honeybee Concerns Validated by FL Inspector

 Sarasota Honey Company Welcomes Cleo to our Hive!
 We are proud to welcome Cleo to the Sarasota Honey Company Hive.
-When Cleo was three years old, Cleo was diagnosed with Asperger’s which a part of the autism spectrum.
+When Cleo was three years old, Cleo was diagnosed on the autism spectrum.
 Cleo is currently a student at the State College of Florida.
 Cleo is tickled by life’s ironies…she has gone from being a person very uncomfortable around bees to admiring the science, work ethic and honey bee culture within the hive.
 She also skilled in digital art, writing, and enjoys drawing cartoons and classical literature characters.
 I’m very excited to share Cleo’s perspective and writing talent in future newsletters!
 The article below was written by Cleo, combining her love of ancient cultures, mythology and her new BFF the honey bee!
 Hey Cleo…not sure if I am getting it right but, “Do you like honey?!” – Jess 😉

 Honeybees of Ancient Times: By Cleo Warn